 4) Perhaps it’s not a great idea to see if you can consume 100 beers in less than 5 hours.

-5) Getting off the flight, or de- planing as the airlines like to call it suddenly turns into a panic situation.
+5) Getting off the flight, or deplaning as the airlines like to call it, suddenly turns into a panic situation.

 beer.jpeg

-The more well heeled business and first - class travellers will be allowed off first (after all, they did pay triple your seat price!)
-Thus;
+The well-heeled business and first - class travellers will be allowed off first, as after all, they did pay triple your seat price.
+Shoving will only cause asphyxiation to the poor old lady three rows ahead of you.

 6) Back to dress sense.

-Those gentlemen I spoke of earlier, dressed as if they are in the country ready to fix industrial machinery, will inevitably be stopped at immigration for thorough scrutiny.(even though their luggage consists of a half-filled grimy wallet)
+Those gentlemen I spoke of earlier, dressed as if they were in the country ready to fix industrial machinery, will inevitably be stopped at immigration for thorough scrutiny. (even though their luggage consists of just a half-filled grimy wallet)

 beer 2.jpeg